 Financial instruments that potentially subject the District to concentration of credit risk consist of temporary cash investments held in an agency capacity at the County of Plumas Treasurer.
 The County of Plumas places its temporary cash investments with financial institutions to limit the credit exposure to any one financial institution.

 NOTE 3 ACCOUNTS RECEIVABLE:

-Accounts Receivable consists of amounts due from the State of California for services provided to the Plumas - Eureka State Parks.
-The total charges for the fiscal years ended June 30, 2021 and 2020 were \$-0- and \$14,200, respectively.
+Accounts Receivable consists of another due for services provided.
+The total charges for the fiscal years ended June 30, 2022 and 2021 were paid in full, respectively.

 NOTE 4 CAPITAL ASSETS AND DEPRECIATION: